Master Security Risk Analysis: A Step-by-Step Approach for Managers

 Why is security risk analysis important for construction projects?

-It is important because construction sites are often targets for theft and vandalism, leading to significant financial losses and project delays.
-In the UK alone, businesses face losses exceeding £800 million each year due to such incidents.
+Security risk analysis is important because construction sites are often targets for theft and vandalism, leading to significant financial losses and project delays.
+In the UK alone, businesses face losses exceeding £800 million each year due to such incidents, making proactive risk management essential for project continuity.

 What are the key components of security risk analysis in construction?

-Key components include assessing access control measures, surveillance systems, and emergency response protocols.
+Key components of security risk analysis in construction include assessing access control measures, evaluating surveillance systems, and reviewing emergency response protocols.
+These elements work together to identify vulnerabilities and prioritise threats based on their potential impact and likelihood.

 How can project managers prioritise hazards during security risk analysis?